 Will Seahawks look to run even more with Chris Carson back?
-Maybe, but it might also make sense to throw Monday against Eagles
+Maybe, but it might also make sense to throw vs. Eagles

 Seahawks coach Pete Carroll has said several times in the last few weeks that he’s hoping for a bit more balance out of Seattle’s offense as the running back position gets healthier.

 And the Seahawks had what in terms of yards was their most balanced attack of any game this season in Thursday’s 28-21 win over Arizona.
-With Carlos Hyde back after missing three games, Seattle gained 165 yards rushing on 31 official attempts to 197 yards passing on 28 attempts (though the rushing attempt numbers are somewhat skewed by 10 Wilson rushes for 42 yards, seven of which were designated as scrambles off called passes and another that was a kneeldown).
+With Carlos Hyde back after missing three games, Seattle gained 165 yards rushing on 31 official attempts to 197 yards passing on 28 attempts (though the rushing attempt numbers are somewhat skewed by 10 Wilson rushes for 42 yards, seven of which were designated as scrambles off called passes and another that was a kneel-down).

 The total yards were the second-most of the season and the net passing yards of 182 was the lowest.